Chemex Brewing Guide: Let’s do this.

-You could make coffee a cup of coffee like any average joe, or you could be a caffeinated Jedi and learn how to brew coffee with a Chemex.
-Trust us, you want to do the latter.
+You could make coffee a cup of coffee like any average Joe, or you could be a caffeinated Jedi and learn how to brew coffee with a Chemex.
+Since you’re reading, we assume you want the latter.
 However, learning how to brew with the Chemex requires a guide, and we’ve got you covered here step by step!

 The Interesting History of the Chemex

 Dr. Peter Schlumbohm was the chemist who graced the world with the Chemex in 1941.
 Dr. Schlumbohm went against the grain of the mid-20th century by inventing a new product based on elegance and simplicity instead of complexity and flashiness.
 He managed to invent the Chemex using just a single hour-glass shaped flask of glass and a paper filter (1).